ageev/SmartHome/docker/nginx proxy manager/README.md

 2. publish something in a secure way to internet
 3. auto manages your HTTPS certs (via let's encrypt ACME bot)

 Disadvantages: you need a custom config for most of the apps you publish.
 Sometimes it's a serious pain in the ***.
 Google "nginx proxy %appname%" and be ready to try a lot of configs.
-I still fail to find good settings for DSM and some other stuff
+Traefik can forward traffic directly from the docker.
+So I may move to Traefik one day...

 # Setting up NPM with Synology
-Ports 80/443 are not available for docker in DSM (system uses this ports).
-If you want to use NPM with Docker+macvlan you will not see your docker containers.
+I want NPM to directly handle HTTP/HTTPS traffic on the standard ports (80/443, TCP).
+Unfortunately those are not available for docker for Synology NAS.
+DSM uses those ports for itself (just to redirect the traffic to 5001..).
+Also docker container can't see macvlan docker containers (no local route), so you need 2 dockers.
-Best solution I've found so far - Install Synology VM Manager, setup Virtual DSM, setup another Docker instance in the Virtual DSM.
+Best solution I've found so far - Install Synology VM Manager, setup Virtual DSM (you have 1 free license), setup another Docker instance in the Virtual DSM.
 Setup your NPM docker there.

+Disadvantages:
+- you now have 2 dockers, 2 DSMs to manage

 # Docker-compose for NGM
 ```bash